 It is a bit difficult to restrain yourself when you have been fasting for a long period of time but that does not mean that you can eat anything you like during the feeding period.
-It is always advisable to eat a nutritious and healthy diet even when you are practising intermittent fasting.
+It is always advisable to eat a nutritious and healthy diet even when you are practicing intermittent fasting.
 It is also necessary that you eat in considerable proportions and avoid overeating because you are feeling hungry.

-Intermittent fasting can be safely practised by everyone.
+Intermittent fasting can be safely practiced by everyone.
 Although, it is advisable to consult with your physician before making any changes in your diet or lifestyle.
 The main objective of intermittent fasting is to lower your insulin levels so if your blood sugar levels are dropping, that means the diet is working.
 But monitoring blood sugar levels closely and adjusting medications accordingly is still important to get the best results.

 Some fasting tips to help you during intermittent fasting:

 - Drink a glass of water in the morning and before meals to reduce your appetite.